nasa-nccs-hpda/terragpu/projects/vhr-cloudmask/README.md

 ```
 python rfdriver.py -o /att/gpfsfs/briskfs01/ppl/jacaraba/cloudmask_data/classified_4band2m -m /att/gpfsfs/briskfs01/ppl/jacaraba/cloudmask_data/models/model_20_log2_4band_fdi_si_ndwi.pkl -i /att/gpfsfs/briskfs01/ppl/mwooten3/Vietnam_LCLUC/TOA/M1BS/pansharpen/*.tif -b Blue Green Red NIR1 --sieve
 ```
+Note: All of these predictions have been performed using salloc.
+A script to submit slurm allocations is included but not recommended at this time.
+For some reason there is something odd in the way the ADAPT GPU cluster is allocationg GPU memory, so only small windows can be used.
+Thus it is recommended to use direct salloc to allocate your resources and use a window size of up to 5000 x 5000.

 ### Performance Statistics
 rasterRF.py has both CPU and GPU options to perform inference.
 Some performance statistics have been included below based